- Entertainment and Media»

 Since the mandolin is such a high pitched string instrument, it does not have a lot of sustain when a string is plucked.
 This is why the tremolo technique is so widely used on the instrument.
 Tremolo is a fast picking technique that used so often on the instrument that it a must-learn technique, if you want to play the instrument well.

 Mandolin is a popular instrument in bluegrass and country, however, it could be used in other genres of music.
+It has been used in a good amount of classic rock music.
+Jethro Tull has used the mandolin in a number of instances in the studio.
 Rod Stewart's "Maggie May" and REM's "Losing My Religion" are two hit songs that highlighted the instrument.
 Styx used it in "Boat on the River", which was actually the biggest hit the band ever had in Europe.
 So it can be used in rock or popular music and be received well.

 I have two acoustic mandolins and one electric mandolin.
 My electric mandolin has a body shaped like a Fender Telecaster and plugs in just like a regular electric guitar.
 I even run it through a guitar effects unit and use distortion, chorus, delay and a lot of the other popular guitar effects.